xqstencils/node-jest-lib/README.md

 # Node Jest lib stencil
-This is a stencils for common package base on node and jest.
+This is a stencil for common package base on node and jest.

 ## Current Status: